A summary for understanding exchange rates. Factors that affect exchange rates and the impact of exchange rates on the economy.

 Factors influencing exchange rates

 In 2007-08, there was a substantial fall in the value of the £, due to the financial crisis and cut in UK interest rates.

 An exchange rate is determined by the supply and demand for the currency.
 If there was greater demand for Pound Sterling, it would cause the value to increase.
 Example: An appreciation in the exchange rate could occur if the UK has:

 - Higher interest rates.
-Higher interest rates makes it more attractive to save in the UK, therefore more investors will switch to British banks, therefore the value of the pound will increase.
+Higher interest rates make it more attractive to save in the UK, therefore more investors will switch to British banks.
+Therefore the value of the pound will increase.

 - Lower inflation.
 If British goods become more competitive, there will be greater demand causing the value to increase.